DidactHQ/didact-docs/docs/core-concepts/flows/flows-overview.md

 ---
 title: Flows
 description: Flows are the core building blocks for your Didact jobs.
-Flows are created by implementing the IFlow interface and defining the Configure and ExecuteAsync methods.
+Flows are created by implementing the IFlow interface and defining the ConfigureAsync and ExecuteAsync methods.
 ---

 # Flows Overview